 The day was very busy, highly focused and it was inspirational hearing MFL colleagues from a range of schools and establishments sharing their experiences and the impact of strategy.
 It was pleasing to have the DFE, the British Council and ALL represented alongside classroom practitioners and consultants.
 Many teachers in attendance left with note books full of strategies and buzzing with ideas to take back to their schools and departments from all speakers.
 The day was a tremendous success and I am sure that departments and teachers across the land who attended, are acting upon the wealth of advice shared.
 I look forward to attending the 2019 MFL conference.

-Crista Hazell, ALL Council Member and West of England Branch Chair.
+Crista Hazell, ALL Council Member and West of England Branch Secretary.